 Forrest is a Tony Award Nominee for his Broadway debut as Mr. Tambo in THE SCOTTSBORO BOYS, first created at the Vineyard and Guthrie Theaters.
 Post-Broadway, Forrest received a Barrymore Award for his reprisal of the role at the Philadelphia Theatre Company (Barrymore Award) and will appear in the London premiere at the Young Vic.
 He returns to London for the West End transfer this fall.

-Forrest is a recipient of the prestigious Lunt-Fontanne Fellowship, and notable regional roles include a B. Iden Payne Award for the Foundling Father in THE AMERICA PLAY at Zach Scott Theatre — B. Iden Payne Award (Outstanding Lead Actor in a Play) — and Roscoe in AVENUE X at 11th Hour Theatre Company — Barrymore Award (Outstanding Supporting Actor in a Musical).
+Forrest is a recipient of the prestigious Lunt-Fontanne Fellowship, and notable regional roles include a B. Iden Payne Award for the Foundling Father in THE AMERICA PLAY at Zach Scott Theatre (B. Iden Payne Award), and Roscoe in AVENUE X at 11th Hour Theatre Company (Barrymore Award).

-Forrest also teaches for the Ira Brind School of Theater at the University of the Arts and the Esther Boyer College of Music & Dance at Temple University.
+Forrest also teaches at the Ira Brind School of Theater at the University of the Arts and the Esther Boyer College of Music and Dance at Temple University.

 A Norwalk, Connecticut native, Forrest is a UConn graduate.